xie-lab-ml/Weak-to-Strong-Diffusion-with-Reflection/README.md

 ## Overview

+We propose Weak-to-Strong Diffusion (W2SD), a novel framework that utilizes the estimated difference between existing weak and strong models (i.e., weak-to-strong difference) to approximate the gap between an ideal model and a strong model.
+By employing a reflective operation that alternates between denoising and inversion with weak-to-strong difference, we theoretically understand that W2SD steers latent variables along sampling trajectories toward regions of the real data distribution.
+W2SD is highly flexible and broadly applicable, enabling diverse improvements through the strategic selection of weak-to-strong model pairs (e.g., DreamShaper vs. SD1.5, good experts vs. bad experts in MoE).

 This guide offers detailed instructions on utilizing W2SD, an innovative sampling framework that employs a weak-to-strong model pairing strategy to refine variable latent representations, bringing them closer to the ground truth.

 Here we provide the inference code which supports ***Weight Difference***.
 More architectures will be released later.